Hermann Ebbinghaus: Contributions

 Ebbinghaus's effect on memory research was almost immediate.
 With very few works published on memory in the previous two millennia, Ebbinghaus's works spurred memory research in the United States in the 1890s, with 32 papers published in 1894 alone.
 This research was coupled with the growing development of mechanized mnemometers (an outdated mechanical device used for presenting a series of stimuli to be memorized).

 The reaction to his work in his day was mostly positive.
-Noted psychologist William James called the studies "heroic" and said that they were "the single most brilliant investigation in the history of psychology".
+Psychologist William James called the studies "heroic" and said that they were "the single most brilliant investigation in the history of psychology".
 Edward B. Titchener also mentioned that the studies were the greatest undertaking in the topic of memory since Aristotle.

+Research on cramming

+Ebbinghaus is the first person to compare distributed learning to cramming and one of the first people to carry out research on cramming.

 Sentence completion, illusion and research report standardization

 Ebbinghaus pioneered sentence completion exercises, which he developed in studying the abilities of schoolchildren.
 Alfred Binet borrowed and incorporated them into the Binet-Simon intelligence scale.
 Sentence completion was used extensively in memory research, especially in measuring implicit memory, and in psychotherapy to help find patients' motivations.
 He influenced Charlotte Bühler, who studied language meaning and society.

 Ebbinghaus discovered an optical illusion now known as the Ebbinghaus illusion, based on relative size perception.
-In it, two circles of identical size are placed near to each other.
+Despite the large amount of research done on this and similar illusions, little is known about why it occurs, but many speculate.
+During the illusion, two circles of identical size are placed near each other.
 One is surrounded by large circles while the other is surrounded by small circles, making the first appear smaller.
+Factors such as the different illustrations around the circles are called inducers and targets.
+Many theorists and scholars believe one of the main reasons for the illusions occurring are the geometrical features surrounding the spheres.
 This illusion is now used extensively in cognitive psychology research, to help map perception pathways in the human brain.

 Ebbinghaus drafted the first standard research report.
 He arranged his paper on memory into four sections: the introduction, the methods, the results, and the discussion.
 The clear organization of this format so impressed his contemporaries that it became standard in the discipline.